PI

 Major Contributions

-1. In the interference problem in epidemiology and sociology, Prof. Liu proved the large sample properties of the two stage randomization metho
+1. In the interference problem in epidemiology and sociology, Prof. Liu proved the large sample properties of the two-stage randomization method.

 3. For the dimension reduction problem in fMRI data, Prof. Liu proposed efficient statistical analysis method based on the feature that voxels of related functional areas are highly correlated.